szeyick/University/COS80013 - Internet Security/Exam/README.md

 Cookies - Can be found using packet sniffing to take over the current cookie so the server doesn't know and lets you in anyway.
 Setting cookies to expire or using HTTPS (encrypted data) can mitigate against this.

 - **2. Forensics**

 Obtain evidence by locking down the crime scene securing computers, logging all computer activity with time stamps making sure that it does not switch of or self destruct.

 Copy the hard drive contents and archive the old one as evidence.

+Ethics, what are your responsibilities and are they legal.

+Network Forensics - capture packet data and logs, record evidence whilst the crime is occuring.
+Disk Forensics - get everything that is on the disk.
+Memory Forensics - Retrieve the conents of the RAM, running processes and incoming and outgoing traffic and connections.

+Check for evidence, deletion, hidden files, encrypted containers, keywords, emails, etc.
+CHeck the hash to make sure it hasn't been modified (CHECKSUM) File carving - retrieve deleted files and sectors.

+Write everything that you found down along with dates and times, use wireshark to confirm timeline.

 - **3. DDOS**